dotnet/iot/src/devices/MotorHat/README.md

 It consists of a pca9685 PWM driver and two motor controller chips, that together support up to 4 DC motors, or 2 Stepper motors.
 It also provides 4 extra PWM Outputs, that can be used for anything that requires PWM, (controlling a LED, a ServoMotor, etc)

-You can find i depth documentation on the hat in [Adafruit website](https://www.adafruit.com/product/2348) Or you can also buy it at [Aliexpress](http://s.click.aliexpress.com/e/mTB4ZB2s)
+You can find in depth documentation on the hat in [Adafruit website](https://www.adafruit.com/product/2348) Or you can also buy it at [Aliexpress](http://s.click.aliexpress.com/e/mTB4ZB2s)

 ###Currently supported devices: